Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Yet, you know that it holds a lot of power and benefits for those who know how to use it.
-Some photographers seem to get by without it, and other photographers take it for granted that Photoshop is just an essential tool.
+Some photographers seem to get by without it, and others take it for granted that Photoshop is just an essential tool.

 So who is right?
 Should every photographer learn Photoshop?